 Should you find this happening to you when you lead, the main thing to keep in mind is: relax.
 God is still at work.
 It is the Spirit who makes Spirit-led deeds succeed.
 Not you.
 Trust God, pray hard, and love harder.
 When the time arrives, the Spirit gives a sense of confidence that will chase away the nervousness and the fear.
 Confidence.
 Because even though you're no match for Satan, God is more than enough.

-to see just how much of a faith community we are.
+The second message is for those around someone else who is leading those major moves.
+They need your support, in person, in prayer, sometimes with a helping hand, sometimes with money or skills.
+Your job in spiritual conflict is to be with them in the time of trial, for that's no time to be alone.
+It's time for koinonia -- time to see just how much of a faith community we are.
 In 'war', people tend to get wounded.
 Expect it.
 God uses the community of the faithful to bring protection and healing.
 They can be like a covering or shield for the newbie and the leader.
 Back to Top

 A definition found online: "Heck: where people go who don't believe in Gosh."